|Number of plants found: 29||Next||Go to page:||1||2||3|

 If you are planning to grow Florida Black Olive Trees in a container in a cold region, they will require more maintenance with respect to water and cold weather protection.
 To protect the root ball from freezing, the container should be placed in a sheltered area, preferably a porch or garage.
 Additionally, the container should be one that provides good drainage and is large enough to provide the plant enough room for root growth.
 In order to protect the plant from freezing, wrap it in burlap or other breathable material over the winter and keep it moist to prevent it from drying out.
 If the soil in the container dries out in the winter, it can become more susceptible to damage from frosts.
 Finally, move the container with the Florida Black Olive Tree indoors to protect it from prolonged temperatures below 30 degrees Fahrenheit.

-xotic rare small tree that is valuable as unusual bonsai subject or specimen plant.
-This delicate tree grows into a bonsai almost by itself.
-Can be used as a potted indoor tree.
-It is very salt tolerant, making it a good choice for bonsai lovers by the sea.
-Bonsai shapes that are awesome.
-They have small leaves and thorns and and grow out erratically in all directions, forming diamond-like lace.
-The tree produces a small, black seed-capsule.
-In natural habitat, Black olive can grow as 40 ft tall evergreen tree with a smooth trunk holding up strong, wind-resistant branches, forming a pyramidal shape when young but developing a very dense, full, oval to rounded crown with age.
-Sometimes the top of the crown will flatten with age, and the tree grows horizontally.
+In its natural habitat, the Black Olive tree can grow as a 50 ft tall evergreen tree with a smooth trunk holding up strong, wind-resistant branches, forming a pyramidal shape when young, but developing a very dense, full, oval to rounded crown with age.
+Sometimes, the top of the crown will flatten with age, and the tree grows horizontally.

 Exotic rare small tree that is valuable as unusual bonsai subject or specimen plant.
 This delicate tree grows into a bonsai almost by itself.
 Can be used as a potted indoor tree.
 It is very salt tolerant, making it a good choice for bonsai lovers by the sea.
 Bonsai shapes that are awesome.
 They have small leaves and thorns and and grow out erratically in all directions, forming diamond-like lace.
 The tree produces a small, black seed-capsule.
 In natural habitat, Black olive can grow as 40 ft tall evergreen tree with a smooth trunk holding up strong, wind-resistant branches, forming a pyramidal shape when young but developing a very dense, full, oval to rounded crown with age.
 Sometimes the top of the crown will flatten with age, and the tree grows horizontally.
 The lush, dark bluish-green, leathery leaves are two to four inches long and clustered at branch tips, sometimes mixed with the 0.5 to 1.5-inch-long spines found along the branches.
 The plant likes to be well-watered and frequent fertilization, which promotes vigorous growth.
 Pest problems seem rare.
 It may throw some leaves during stress (like shipping or cool weather), but will recover easily.